 Heroku is a Platform as a Service (PaaS) solution for hosting web applications in various agent languages.
-With New Relic, you can extend Heroku with metrics from New Relic APM, Browser, and Insights.
+With New Relic, you can extend Heroku with metrics from our monitoring solutions, like and browser monitoring.
 The New Relic add-on supports Java, Node.js, PHP, Python, and Ruby.

-After you install the New Relic add-on for Heroku, follow the configuration procedures for your New Relic APM agent.
+After you install the New Relic add-on for Heroku, follow the configuration procedures for your agent.

 Every time you install the New Relic add-on for Heroku, New Relic will automatically create a new account, complete with a unique license key, account URL, and account ID.
 These three types of information are important for managing each of your Heroku add-on accounts.